-What should you be considering if you still plan to get married this year and the implications.
+If you still plan to get married this year what are the implications.

 This is a very important read

-1. Bridal prep- You need to consider whether the makeup artist and the hairdresser will be able to work safely near to yourself and other people in the room.
+1. Bridal preparations - You need to consider whether the makeup artist and the hairdresser will be able to work safely near to yourself and other people in the room.
 If the 2-metre safe distance rule is in place then this will be extremely difficult to implement.

 2. Bridal prep usually takes place in the same room as the bridesmaids and other family members, also the makeup artist, hairdresser, photographer, and videographer.
 The 2 metre safe distance rule is once again very difficult to put into practice in these situations.
 If you're getting ready at a hotel or venue and have decided to have separate rooms for the bridesmaids remember this may incur extra charges.
 This can be a safer option for you but you may lose the joy and atmosphere of everyone getting ready together.